gregbatsi/uclthesis2017/README.md

 # Text Generator using GANs

-datasets folder contains all the datasets that were used during the experiments
+The datasets folder contains all the datasets that were used during the experiments

-results.zip contains all the results from the experiments, its devided into 3 subfolders : clean_results_in_excel, full_results, sampled_generations & expected_rewards results
+The file results.zip contains all the results from the experiments and it is divided into 3 subfolders : clean_results_in_excel, full_results, sampled_generations & expected_rewards results

 How to set up the project:

-Download the seqgan_book.zip
+Download the seqgan_book.zip file

 As we did not have available a GPU for our experiments we were forced to use CPU, thought it retarded the computations.
 In order to set up the model the following steps were required: